Harshhrp2511/Portfolio/README.md

-# Simple Portfolio using HTML, CSS and Javascript
+Portfolio using HTML, CSS and Javascript